pirate-matt/simple-web-games/README.md

 * Math
   * Something with bytes, bits, or maybe hexadecimal
   * Make 24 or some other number
+* Coding Games
+  * Flash cards / Find the pirate treasure by answering trivia questions from guardians along the path
+  * Algorithmic Art – write code, have CSS do magic
+  * Escape the VIM monster – teach basic vim keybindings

 ## Frameworks, tools, technologies selected